eggheadio-projects/introduction-to-state-machines-using-xstate-notes/06_xstate-add-actions-to-transitions-to-fire-side-effects.md

 Again, appreciating Kyle's style of looking at the fundamental of passing a function with each state change and then building up to using the options object way.

+Many people compare XState to Redux, and part of my own motivation in taking this course was to better understand the differences.
+Here I can already see a divergence in the mental model behind the two.
+It seems Redux merges the concepts of Actions and Events a bit.
+But in XState they are kept distinct.
+An Event is a legal transition between finite states and an Action is something that should happen due to a transition.
+This means XState is equipped to handle side-effects out-of-the-box.
+By contrast, in Redux world, there are many different solutions and opinions on how to handle side-effects.

 Kyle uses the vizualising tool explored last lesson here.
 This is helpful to explore the machine in isolation.